jelmer/dissolve/README.rst

    ...
    >>> inc(x=3)
-   <stdin>:1: DeprecationWarning: <function inc at 0x7feaf5ead5a0> has been deprecated since 0.1.0; use 'increment(4)' instead
+   <stdin>:1: DeprecationWarning: <function inc at 0x7feaf5ead5a0> has been deprecated since 0.1.0; use 'x + 1' instead
    4